microsoft/quilla/README.md

 ## Quickstart

-1. Clone the repository
-2. `cd` into the `quilla` directory and run `make install`
+1. Run `pip install quilla`
-3. Ensure that you have the correct browser and drivers.
+1. Ensure that you have the correct browser and drivers.
 Quilla will autodetect drivers that are in your PATH or in the directory it is called
-4. Write the following as `Validation.json`, substituting "Edge" for whatever browser you have installed and have the driver for:
+1. Write the following as `Validation.json`, substituting "Edge" for whatever browser you have installed and have the driver for:

     ```json
     {